Civilian shot at by militants in Srinagar | Law-Order

 A civilian was injured after militants opened fire at him in the high-security Durganag area of the city on Wednesday, police said.

-The militants fired at Akash Mehraj in his shop, Krishna Dhaba, a police official said.
+The militants fired at Akash Mehra in his shop, Krishna Dhaba, a police official said.

 He said Mehra was rushed to the hospital in an injured condition.